There's still some decent stuff here, but I got, don't worry.

 Vlad just can't compete with the Oscars.

-Well, I guess you know what proof of it would be is that Vlad postponed the Oscar telecast in countries that uh that he controls.
+Is that Vlad postponed the Oscar telecast in countries that he controls?

 They went, they found Richard Sherman, the cornerback for the Seattle Seahawks.